David-Manniche/TheMarket/readme.txt

-    => 033975 - when user places bank withdrawal request then getting error in email => 033974 - getting error on withdrawing amount from affiliate account using bank pay => 033973 - getting error in side bar on login with affiliate account
+    => 033975 - when user places bank withdrawal request then getting error in email => 033974 - getting error on withdrawing amount from affiliate account using bank pay => 033973 - getting error in side bar on login with affiliate account => 033956 - request is getting placed more than available amount in wallet => 033955 - withdrawing amount less than allowed withdrawal

 Enhancements:
     => 68474 - Library and code updated to handle 3-D secure payments through Omise Payment Gateway.